doyoubi/undermoon/docs/design.md

 Note that (1) can employ a blocking or non-blocking method for the comming commands during switching slot owner.

+## Failure Recovery in Migration
+Coordinator is totally stateless.
+There's only one coordinator start the process.
+But all of them will keep pushing meta data to proxy.

+The only problem is how to deal the failure of node A and B.

+If in any phase node A fails, the coordinators should create a new one with the same slots include the migrating flag.
+If node B fails, the coordinators should create a new one and tell node A to change its destination of migration.

 # Control Commands

 - nmctl listdb